MostafaMagdySe/Movie-Management/README.md

 3- After registering, hit the login api (eg: http://localhost:8080/login) after providing valid credentials you will get a response containing a token, you can use this token to access the other endpoints.

-4-To make it simple, Basic Auth was enabled for Testing Purposes, instead of having to log in to get a token and have to attach this token with every request, basic auth was enabled providing session token, which means if you tried to hit any endpoint a little pop-up windows will show up and asks you to provide your username and password, and if they will correct you will stay logged in for 30min

 ## Adding Movies to the database
 1- Make sure you are logged in as Admin User, and Using Post Request, send a list of titles to ("/movieInsertion") endpoint, i.e(localhost:8080/movieInsertion)